Royal Scots Fusiliers: Second World War

 The 1st Battalion spent the whole war as part of the 29th Independent Infantry Brigade Group.
 The battalion participated in the Battle of Madagascar in 1942 as did the 2nd Battalion, a unique achievement for the regiment to have both its regular battalions involved in the same action.
 They were then transferred to India to fight in the South-East Asian Theatre.
 In 1944 the 29th Brigade became part of the 36th Infantry Division, previously a British Indian Army formation and one of two British divisions fighting the Japanese.
 The 36th Division spent the rest of the war under command of the British Fourteenth Army.

-The 2nd Battalion, Royal Scots Fusiliers was serving in Edinburgh on the outbreak of war under Scottish Command, commanded by Lieutenant Colonel Walter Clutterbuck.
-In early October 1939 the battalion was grouped with the 2nd Seaforth Highlanders and 2nd Northants to create the 17th Infantry Brigade, which was assigned to the 5th Infantry Division.
-They were sent as an independent brigade group to France in late 1939 to join the rest of the British Expeditionary Force (BEF) and were involved in the Battle of Dunkirk and had to be evacuated to England.
+The 2nd Battalion, Royal Scots Fusiliers was based in Redford Barracks in Edinburgh on the outbreak of war commanded by Lieutenant Colonel Walter Clutterbuck.
+In September 1939, the battalion was grouped with the 2nd Bn Seaforth Highlanders and the 2nd Bn Northamptonshire Regiment to form 17 Infantry Brigade, which was assigned to the 5th Infantry Division.
+They were sent as an independent brigade to France in October 1939 to join the British Expeditionary Force (BEF).
+The battalion acted in support during the Battle of Arras and was significantly involved in the subsequent Battle of the Ypres-Comines Canal.
+The battalion suffered significant casualties and prisoners of war, and only 40 personnel were able to make it as a formed unit to Dunkirk to be evacuated to England.
 After 2 years spent on home defence in the United Kingdom, the battalion and brigade were detached from the 5th Division, and like the 1st Battalion, fought in Madagascar.
 The battalion next saw service fighting in Sicily.
 In 1944 the division fought in the Battle of Anzio in some of the fiercest fighting of the Italian Campaign thus far.
 The Anzio landings were an attempt to outflank the German Gustav Line, one of many defensive lines the Germans had created across Italy.
 After the fierce fighting there, the 2nd RSF and the rest of 5th Division were withdrawn, in July 1944, to Palestine to rest and refit.
 They returned to Italy briefly in early 1945 but were transferred, along with I Canadian Corps from British Eighth Army, to Belgium to join the 21st Army Group in the Allied invasion of Germany.